JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 	The optimization of small unions is a big deal.
 It simplifies implementation of arrays with missing values, or allows to signal that result has not been produced by returning `missing`.
 In case of arrays with missing values, the type of element is `Union{Missing,T}` where `T` is the type of non-missing element.

-We can tell Julia that it is safe to vectorize the code
+We can tell Julia that it is safe to vectorize the code.
+Julia tries to vectorize anyway, but @simd macro allows more aggressive operations, such as instruction reordering, which might change the output due imprecision of representation of real numbers in Floats.
 ```julia
 function simd_sum(x)
     s = zero(eltype(x))